Coniunctio

 Dig deeper with Sebastian →

-Jung articulates the coniunctio's double function: as a chemical metaphor and as a mythologem expressing the archetype of the union of opposites, which belongs to the non-individual psyche.
+Jung argues that the alchemical coniunctio functions as both a proto-chemical hypothesis and a mythologem expressing the deepest archetype of the union of opposites in the collective psyche.

 Jung, Carl Gustav, The Practice of Psychotherapy: Essays on the Psychology of the Transference and Other Subjects, 1954thesis